 My liver scan today is at 3:00 pm, and I will have results on Friday.
 I was concerned that my doctor might not be available on Friday, as it is both Passover and Good Friday, but he assured me I will have my scan results on Friday.

 My world stands still until then.
 I pray and I wait.
 I fill myself with positive energy and hope.
 I truly believe that the results will be good.

 Whether or not you are observing religious holidays this weekend, I wish you all the precious time to enjoy your family and loved ones.

-Noreen Fraser is living with Stage IV metastatic .
-She is co-founder of STAND UP TO and co-produced the TV show, which raised 100 million dollars for cancer research.
+Noreen Fraser is living with Stage IV metastatic breast cancer.
+She is co-founder of STAND UP TO CANCER and co-produced the TV show, which raised 100 million dollars for cancer research.
 Noreen went on to create the Noreen Fraser Foundation to raise money and awareness for women's cancer research.
-The 'Men for Women Now' program enlists men to ask the women they love to make appointments for their and .
+The 'Men for Women Now' program enlists men to ask the women they love to make appointments for their mammogram and pap smear.
 For more information: go to noreenfraserfoundation.org.
-Noreen can be reached at email@example.com and followed on Twitter @noreenfraser.
+Noreen can be reached at firstname.lastname@example.org and followed on Twitter @noreenfraser.